hridoy100/hridoy100.github.io/content/project/flappy-dragon/index.md

 ---

 My first project written in C++ with the help of iGraphics library.
+Awarded with 2nd runner-up at project showcase competition, CSE Fest, BUET, 2017

 <div style="text-align: center;">
     <a href="/uploads/flappy-dragon.exe" download="Flappy Dragon">